justin-tay/elide-spring-boot-example/README.md

 ### DataStore

+#### Performing operations / actions

-This project demonstrates a simple custom `DataStore`, the `OperationDataStore`, that allows exposing operations that do not persist any data, for instance for sending an e-mail.
+This project demonstrates a simple custom `DataStore`, the `OperationDataStore`, that allows exposing operations / actions that do not persist any data, for instance for sending an e-mail.
 This serves the same purpose as Elide's `NoopDataStore` but uses a Jakarta Bean Validator to validate the entity.
 This is registered in `ElideConfiguration` using a `DataStoreBuilderCustomizer`.

 The operation is implemented by creating a model, `Mail`, with a `LifeCycleHook` that performs the sending of the mail.

 This allows exposing the operations through both JSON API and GraphQL.

-#### JSON API
+##### JSON API

 `POST /mail`
 ```json